-The kBox targets many important aspects of track and field athletes’ strength and conditioning needs and is already in use by renowned coaches and Olympic athletes.
+The kBox and the kPulley target many important aspects of track and field athletes’ strength and conditioning needs and are already in use by renowned coaches and Olympic athletes.

-The possibilities of flywheel training on the kBox highly correlate with the physiological requirements of competitive track & field sports, offering accessible training for eccentric strength, anaerobic capacity and training in sport-specific angles.
+The possibilities of flywheel training on the kBox and the kPulley highly correlate with the physiological requirements of competitive track & field sports, offering accessible training for eccentric strength, anaerobic capacity, and training in sport-specific angles.

-The versatility, efficacy and mobility of the kBox are three key benefits leading track & field coaches to incorporate the kBox and flywheel training into their programming.
+The versatility and efficacy of the kBox and kPulley are the key benefits why leading track & field coaches incorporate the flywheel training into their programming.

 With the kBox, efficient and supporting sport-specific training is easier to bring out in the field or on trips than any gravity-based weight training equipment, building a gym wherever the athlete is.

-Also, the kBox can be an ideal and powerful tool for post-activation potentiation just before a competition.
+Also, the kBox and the kPulley can be ideal and powerful tools for post-activation potentiation just before a competition.

 - “The Best Piece Of Equipment That I Have Come Across”